patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/modal/design.md

 **Note:** If information is not critical, don’t use a passive dialog.
 Instead, use inline notifications or toast notifications.

 #### Get required user input
 Sometimes users may need to provide additional input in order to complete an action.
 In this situation a form or other type of element may be incorporated into the modal.
-An example of this use case is the [Modal Wizard](/documentation/core/demos/wizard).
+An example of this use case is the [modal wizard](/documentation/core/demos/wizard).

 ### Content
 * Clearly restate the action the user is trying to take and explicitly outline the consequences of that action.